swri-robotics/novatel_gps_driver/README.md

 - Supports a variety of common NovAtel logs
 - Easy to add support for more log types
 - Supports ASCII and binary-format NovAtel logs
-- Can synchronize `GPGGA`, `GPRMC`, and `BESTPOS` logs together in order to produce [gps_common/GPSFix](http://docs.ros.org/kinetic/api/gps_common/html/msg/GPSFix.html) messages
+- Can synchronize `BESTPOS`, `BESTVEL`, and `PSRDOP2` logs together in order to produce [gps_common/GPSFix](http://docs.ros.org/kinetic/api/gps_common/html/msg/GPSFix.html) messages
-- Compatible with OEM4, OEM6, and OEM7 receivers
+- Tested with OEM4, OEM6, and OEM7 receivers
 - Can produce IMU data from receives with SPAN support

 It has been tested primarily on NovAtel OEM628 receivers, but it has been used with